 2. Fiber: It Does the Body Good

 If you want to lose weight fast and continue to feel satiated at each meal, add fiber to your diet; it keeps you feeling “full” longer, and curbs those cravings in between meals.
-This doesn’t mean go out and get Metamucil, it means finding whole foods that are high in fiber like lentils, Brussel sprouts, almonds, and raspberries.
+This doesn’t mean going out and getting Metamucil, it means finding whole foods that are high in fiber like lentils, Brussel sprouts, almonds, and raspberries.

 Consequently, high-fiber foods contain many nutrients.
 Oranges contain vitamin C (great for winter dieting).
 Bananas contain Potassium (great for your muscles when working out and great for sleep regulation).